ho-nl/graphcommerce-deployment-workflows/README.md

     with:
       deployTo: '/path/to/'
       applicationSuffixId: b2c_staging
-      ecosystemFile: 'ecosystem.config_staging.js' # Optional parameter to use a different ecoysystem file
+      ecosystemFile: 'ecosystem.config_staging.js' # Optional parameter to use a different ecosystem file
       environment: test # Refers to the GitHub environment to inherit secrets from
       additionalEnv: |
         GC_MAGENTO_ENDPOINT='https://your-site.com/graphql'